Descanonge/neba/docs/source/extending.rst

 classes and the traits therein.

 Inspiration could be taken from their implementation to enable this feature.
-We already have :meth:`.Scheme.keys` that provides an example on how to list sub-schemes and their parameters, as well as aliases.
+We already have :meth:`.Section.keys` that provides an example on how to list sub-sections and their parameters, as well as aliases.

 Parameter interpolation
 -----------------------